Building positive relationships and maintaining personal connections

 Could you make a new connection today?
 If you feel like you want to meet more people, how can you help yourself do that?
 Could you join a new class, club or group in your local area or who meet online?
 What about picking up a hobby you’ve stopped doing, or start a new hobby you’ve never tried before?

 Empower yourself to reach out to others and trying new ways to meet people.
 Start by thinking about what you enjoy doing or what you’d like to try out.
 It might seem nerve wracking to join a new group or try something new and that feeling is normal, but temporary.

 Sharing your time

 Connecting with people and seeing them enjoy what you share feels great and can be the start of a new positive relationship.
 Volunteering is another way to connect with others and boost your confidence.

 Find out what is happening in your local community and think about how you may be able to help.
 Make a list of any volunteering opportunities that interest you and see which one suits you best.
 You can volunteer with the Red Cross, explore all opportunities.

 Having a supportive network of connections can help to maintain and boost your wellbeing and provide support when dealing with difficult times.

 It's not always easy to build a network but supporting your wellbeing can make you feel more confident to do this.
 Explore all our wellbeing activities and information to help, or try these resources.

-Boost your wellbeing with our Wellbeing Pack.
-It's filled with activities to help you manage stress, cope with change and skills to build your resilience.
+Boost your wellbeing with our free self-kindness toolkit.
+It's full of activities to build resilience, cope with worries, and connect with others..
 You can order printed copies or download the pack to read online.